windBlaze/Pacman-BLE/README.md

 A Python influenced-version of the well known arcade game, Pacman.
 The game immediately starts when the `main.pyw` file is ran.
 The program does not contain a Main Menu, but does include levels and acceleration of the game.
 Losing all the lives results in a Game Over screen, and the program is done.

-# Running on RPi 5
+# Running on RPi 5 with Ubuntu

 cd Pacman-BLE/
 python3 -m venv .venv
 source .venv/bin/activate

+sudo apt install python3-tk

 cd src
 python3 -m pip install -r requirements.txt